dario-digregorio/flutter_github_actions/README.md

     end
     ```

-2. Open `ios/fastlane/Appfile` and define app identifier, the Apple ID of your Apple Developer account and the Team ID:
+2. Open `ios/fastlane/Appfile` and define app the identifier, the Apple ID of your Apple developer account, and the team ID:

     ```ruby
     app_identifier("com.example.yourapp")